yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

 <!-- This section will make you familiar with the first section you see on top on the platform - Studio.
 Studio is the section where you design and train your chatbot.
  -->

 You don't have to be a coder to build a bot!
 At least not on our platform.
-Our easy to use , no-code platform can help you build a bot in just a few clicks with great customer experience.
+Our easy to use, no-code platform can help you build a bot in just a few clicks with great customer experience.

+Please sign up and login to this link [Ascend](https://ascend.yellow.ai/) which provides you learning resources for bot building courses, virtual classroom sessions, video/audio content and much more.

 :::info